Don't Give up the Freedom to Travel

-Everyone you travel with must have a compass and the understanding of how to use it in an emergency.
+Everyone you travel with must have a compass and an understanding of how to use it in an emergency.
 Each individual in a group must know the bearing of their escape route and why this route was chosen.
-They must also have a basic understanding of the geography of the area so they are not dawn off course by the ground or channeled in the wrong direction as they are travelling towards safety.
+They must also have a basic understanding of the geography of the area so they are not dawning off course by the ground or channelled in the wrong direction as they are travelling towards safety.

 Not Understanding How to Use the Navigator’s Toolbelt

-Few people really know how to use a compass or read a topographical map.
-Many individuals simply carry a compass, along with a rough trail description and think that’s enough.
+Few people know how to use a compass or read a topographical map.
+Many individuals simply carry a compass, along with rough trail descriptions and think that’s enough.
 If you cannot use your tools to help you along the way they’re useless.
 Often crude small-scale maps are taken instead of the air photos and the large-scale topographical maps necessary for proper wilderness navigation.

 “When you are lost is not the time to finely learn how to use your compass”

 Basic navigation skills take time to explain.
 Proper navigation techniques take time to master.
 You need to spend more than just a few hours learning these skills and techniques.
 Navigator’s Toolbelt is not limited to the three basic tools.

 Like a good carpenter, a good navigator will add additional tools to their Toolbelt as they learn new techniques.
 Air photos, an altimeter, GPS maps, pace beads, and time estimation can all be useful to help you travel safely in the wilderness and are great additions to your Toolbelt.